mushfiq0000/personal-finance-management-client/README.md

 ## 📋 Overview
 This is a full‑stack application for **Personal Finance Management**, comprising:
-- A **client‑side** application built with React, Vite, Tailwind CSS & DaisyUI.
+- A **client‑side** application built with React, Tailwind CSS & DaisyUI.
 - A **server‑side** application built (Node.js / Express) acting as the API backend.

 Together they allow users to register/login, add/edit/delete income & expense transactions, categorize them, view dashboards, and toggle light/dark mode.